 To get SEO to work for you, you need to begin with selecting a niche, targeting keywords and writing a lot of content which really means, a TON of content.
 Get the full strategy for that here.

-Understand that traffic will come on it’s own and a lot things will handle themselves if you can get SEO to work for you.
+Understand that traffic will come on it’s own and a lot things will handle themselves if you can get SEO to work for you (here’s how).
 It’s also going to be free and really the only thing you’re sacrificing is time.

 Strategy 2: Social sharing.
 I’ll break this one up into 2 parts.
 The first is the one I use is that I have a network of people on social sites like Google+ and Facebook.
-Whenever I write new content on my website, I will almost always share it with friends.
+Whenever I write new content on my website, I will almost always share it with friends (or on my fan page).
 I may get a few re-shares from this, but it does provide extra traffic and bonus points for SEO.

 Strategy 3: PPC is probably the easiest approach to getting more traffic to your website, but there’s literally a price tag on this strategy.
 Luckily if you approach it correctly, you’ll really minimize costs.
 After you read about this strategy, I really recommend you read about my PPC strategies that have really saved me tons of money!

 PPC is an amazing tool where within a 24 hour period, you can rank for just about ANY keyword regardless of SEO competition and bring in traffic to your website.
 PPC is in my opinion an integral part of my business because for everything I write for organic purposes (SEO), I will also in addition make a complimentary ad that will also lead to whatever I wrote.